Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Wireless Copilot Framework

 \subsection{AI Reasoning to Network Tasks}

-To solve complex problems, \emph{Wireless Copilot} must be able to formulate a logical, multi-step plan.
-This is achieved through AI reasoning techniques \cite{luo2025ai}, a prominent example of which is CoT prompting.
-CoT guides the LLM to ``think out loud" by breaking down a complex problem into a sequence of intermediate, logical steps \cite{zhang2024chain}.
+To solve problems, \emph{Wireless Copilot} must be able to formulate a logical, multi-step plan.
+This is achieved through AI reasoning \cite{luo2025ai}, a prominent example of which is CoT.
+It guides the LLM to ``think out loud" by breaking down a problem into a sequence of logical steps \cite{zhang2024chain}.
 We take the intention of a network operator as an example: ``Diagnose the cause of high latency for URLLC slice users in the urban area."
 A \emph{Wireless Copilot} without CoT might give a general and unhelpful answer.
-However, a \emph{Wireless Copilot} with CoT would clearly explain its reasoning process, specific steps as follows:
+However, a \emph{Wireless Copilot} with CoT would clearly explain its reasoning process, steps as follows:

 \begin{itemize} \item \textbf{Data Gathering:} \emph{Wireless Copilot} retrieves the real-time latency KPIs and packet drop rates for the specified URLLC slice in the target urban geographic coordinates.
 Then, it aligns these data with the performance benchmarks defined in 3GPP TS 22.261\footnote{\url{https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3107}}.
 This standard specifies that URLLC services must meet a latency of no more than $1$ ms and a reliability of at least $10^{-9}$.